You see that guy there? He's crawling around on all fours, and... is he sniffing that guy's butt? Who does he think he is?

 A dog, of course.

-- The episode of Pokémon where a bunch of kids get accidentally hypnotized by a Hypno into thinking they're Pokémon.
+- In one episode, a bunch of kids get accidentally hypnotized by a Hypno into thinking they're Pokémon.

-- There's also one where Ash gets hypnotized into thinking he's a Bulbasaur.
+- In another episode, Ash gets hypnotized into thinking he's a Bulbasaur.

 - Sket Dance: Distracted by a cat while hypnotizing himself, Tsubaki started acting like a cat.
 It took some time before he stopped meowing.